ShellyLeee/multimodal-spatial-gnn/readme.md

 ### Research question

+This capstone asks two connected questions:

-Can spatial protein abundance be predicted more accurately by jointly modeling:
+1. Can spatial protein abundance be predicted more accurately by jointly modeling RNA expression, tissue morphology, cell composition, and local spatial dependencies?
+2. How well does such a model generalize from an observed tissue region or slice to a spatially shifted region or an unseen slice?

+The framework therefore combines:

 - RNA expression at each spatial spot;
 - local morphology from H&E image patches;
 - estimated cell-type abundance; and
-- spatial relationships and protein co-expression priors?
+- spatial relationships and protein co-expression priors.

 ### Model at a glance